cogneco/typeup/README.md

 ### Only One Way
 Markup many times supports multiple ways of doing the same thing.
-This makes it easier to guess how to mark up the the content.
+This makes it easier to guess how to mark up the content.
 This is great for the occasional user writing short comments but when writing bigger documents, with longer lifespan and sometimes even multiple editors it makes it harder to get a consistent look of the markup source.
 Therefore Typeup only supports one way of doing things.